Cluster customisation: AWS¶

 From within the

 default folder, you must create a folder for each customisation event you would like to add customisation scripts for; customisation scripts for this event will then be placed in this folder.
-See Customisation Script Environment for the different events available.
+See Customisation Events for the different events available.

 If you are unsure which event you should use, for most simple customisations such as installing additional system packages or creating new users you will probably want the